sbearcsiro/switchjdk/README.md

 ## Rationale

 I found myself dissatisfied with both the built-in `usr/libexec/java_home` capability, as well as [jenv](https://github.com/gcuisinier/jenv) even though that otherwise is highly refined.
+Principally this is because they do not do the right thing for Maven's `~/.maven_rc` file at the same time as switching the JDK.

 # Installation